 - The kit contents 346 pieces, including straight rods of various lengths, curved pieces, 5 different kinds of connectors, and special clips for adding fabric covers.
 One kit can build unlimited designs!

 - There are instructions for many forts and such in the booklet provided as well as on the design page of the Fort Magic website.
 But kids (and adults) can also just build just about anything from their imagination!

 - This is a BIG kit that can build big.
 You can create something an adult could easily stand up straight in.

 - Fort Magic has won 9 educational and children’s toy awards!

-A Fort Magic Kit Giveaway
+Where to Buy a Fort Magic Kit

-Disclaimer :: This post is sponsored by Fort Magic.
+Disclaimer: This post is sponsored by Fort Magic.
 As always, all opinions expressed are my own.